-In the entire line of papers and theses within the history of the ISS imaging project, Weglein et al. (2002); Shaw et al. (2004); Liu (2006); Wang and Weglein (2011) the assumption, is a box whose upper surface is at the correct depth, while the lower end is at the incorrect depth then ISS has to correct the original box into a box whose upper and lower end are both at the correct depth.
+In the entire line of papers and theses within the history of the ISS imaging project, Weglein et al. (2002); Shaw et al. (2004); Liu (2006); Wang and Weglein (2011) there is an assumption (which for a simple two reflector/single layer example, and a chosen constant reference velocity equal to the actual velocity above the shallower reflector) that the perturbation or difference between the actual and reference properties, and the linear estimate of that perturbation, are both 'box-like' in character.
+For this simple example, the linear estimate (using the reference velocity to migrate) is a box whose upper surface is at the correct depth and the lower is at the incorrect depth.
+Within this box-like formulation, defining imaging as locating the edges of the box (reflectors) and hence, structure, the ISS then has to correct the original box into a box whose upper and lower end are both at the correct depth.
 That change requires the ISS imaging to create a box that takes the mislocated original lower interface and adds a box to bring it to the correct depth.
 Box construction places a high burden on low vertical wave-numbers.
-We plan to recast all ISS imaging methods as we move forward, in terms of 'spikes' moving, and that new formulation will provide a set of benefits that is being formulated and developed at this time.
+In hindsight, that box-like formulation was not the most strategic, frugal, and well-considered way to correct mislocated images at depth.
+Constructing boxes when only the location of edges is of interest is paying too high a price for the sought after boundary location output.
+Staying closer to the data space and away from model space is the key.
+We plan to recast all ISS imaging methods as we move forward, in terms of moving mislocated data-like 'spikes', and that new formulation will provide a set of theoretical and practical benefits for ISS imaging efficacy that are being formulated and examined at this time.
+We are also examining reducing the burden of capturing adequate ISS imaging terms in an elastic earth, where the P-wave velocity, shear wave velocity and density are variable and unknown and remain unknown.
+We are exploring the possibility of reducing the number of independent parameters through either empirical relationships, e.g., using Garner-Garner or Greenburg-Castagna, or effective media (e.g., the optical potential).
+The combination of: (1) moving spikes (images) rather than boxes, and (2) reducing the elastic parameters to one effective parameter will expedite the promise and delivery of, e.g., Figs. 4 and 8 to field data.

-The M-OSRP imaging research team working in cooperation with our sponsors is engaged in moving from the current news and report that demonstrates field data viability for ISS imaging to providing added value.
-The ultimate goal is to have ISS imaging match the efficacy that ISS free surface and internal multiple removal have provided for the removal of coherent noise (see e.g., Weglein et al., 2011a), and to extend that capability for extracting information from signal (the collection of all primaries).
+The M-OSRP imaging research team (working in cooperation with our sponsors) is engaged in moving from the current news and report that demonstrates field data viability for ISS imaging to providing added value.
+The ultimate goal is to have ISS imaging match the efficacy that ISS free surface and internal multiple removal have provided for the removal of coherent noise, i.e., multiples (see, e.g., Weglein et al., 2011a), and to extend that capability for extracting information from signal (the collection of all primaries).